six pluses

 Our AP Statistics curriculum provides everything you need to guide students through the major concepts of the subject and covers everything in the College Board Course and Exam Description (CED).
 Each lesson is built using the Experience First, Formalize Later (EFFL) format, which helps students develop statistical reasoning through hands-on exploration before solidifying their understanding with formal instruction.

-1
+• 1

 Unit 1: Analyzing Data

-• Analyzing categorical data
+• Analyzing and representing categorical data

-• Describing quantitative data
+• Describing and comparing quantitative data

 • Measuring variability